Comcast/Speed-testJS/README.md

 * WebSockets: websockets communication is defined

-* REST endpoints: rest endpoints are exposed to complete a speed test and include the following:
+* REST endoints: REST endpoints are exposed to complete a speed test and include the following:
-    1. testplan: testplan will return json data containing the ipv4, ipv6 ipaddresses and ports used for rest endPoints and websockets running on the server and the client ipAddress.
+    1. testplan: testplan will return json data containing the ipv4, ipv6 ipaddresses and ports used for REST endpoints and websockets running on the server and the client ipAddress.
 Also additional speed test features (ie. latency based routing flags can be returned)
     2. latency: returns simple pong message